 - Strong commitment to inclusion and the societal transformations needed to effectively address the pressing issues.

-Three credits reassigned time per semester (6 credits per academic year) or equivalent stipend.
-Please refer to the NFA Contract, Appendix A, for the Faculty Workload Policy.
+Three credits reassigned time per semester or equivalent stipend.
+Please refer to the NFA Contract for the Faculty Workload Policy.

 Equity, Inclusion and Sustainability Office under the Vice President of Student Services and Diversity.

 Interested faculty should submit a letter of interest to describing special qualifications and background information no later than February 6, 2020.

 The letter should be addressed to YeVonne Allen, Program Director.
 Note: Administrative faculty must include a documented plan for separation of the additional assignment work from regular work time.